Shell1010/AQW-md/Item Guides/Sepulchure's Doomknight Armour.md

   description: Guide to obtain the SDKA og:image: https://bigrat.monster/media/bigrat.jpg
 ---
 Before you embark on this grind, make sure to have **Rank 10 Doomknight** in your inventory, as it is essential to start on **”The Doom that Looms”** quest.
-Membership is also required to commence this questline, though you can acquire the armor without being a member.
+Membership is also required to commence this questline.
+Though this armour is non-mem.

 This Armor grants access to the best Void Aura farming quest(although a literal pay to win method) in the game that can be accessed retroactively even if the user is no longer renewing his membership.
 This is to speedrun the user's farm mainly [Necrotic Sword of Doom](http://aqwwiki.wikidot.com/necrotic-sword-of-doom-sword) or NSoD for short and its boosted [variants](http://aqwwiki.wikidot.com/list-of-all-necrotic-swords), [Nightmare Carnax Guardians](http://aqwwiki.wikidot.com/nightmare-carnax-s-guardians), and many more from [Braeus's Quests](http://aqwwiki.wikidot.com/braeus-quests#1) at [/shadowfall](http://aqwwiki.wikidot.com/shadowfall) and is also used for acquiring the member only [questchain](http://aqwwiki.wikidot.com/lae-s-quests#HBKnight) for [/hollowdeep](http://aqwwiki.wikidot.com/hollowdeep)'s HollowBorn DoomKnight set especially one of the most sought after and IoDA top choices the 51% Static [Hollowborn Sword of Doom](http://aqwwiki.wikidot.com/nightmare-carnax-s-guardians) and the [Ravenous Forge Enhancement](http://aqwwiki.wikidot.com/cysero-s-forge-s-quests#Weapons)